xarray-contrib/datatree/docs/source/hierarchical-data.rst

     the fact that distant relatives can mate makes it a directed acyclic graph.
     Trees of ``DataTree`` objects cannot represent this.

-Homer is currently listed as having no parent (the so-called "root node" of this tree), but we can update his ``.parent`` property:
+Homer is currently listed as having no parent (the so-called "root node" of this tree), but we can update his :py:class:`~DataTree.parent` property:

 .. ipython:: python

     abe = DataTree(name="Abe")
     homer.parent = abe

-Abe is now the "root" of this tree, which we can see by examining the ``.root`` property of any node in the tree
+Abe is now the "root" of this tree, which we can see by examining the :py:class:`~DataTree.root` property of any node in the tree

 .. ipython:: python